Dilation and curettage (D&C)

 Why it's done

-Dilation and curettage can diagnose or treat a uterine condition.
+Dilation and curettage is used to diagnose or treat a uterine condition.

 To diagnose a condition

-To perform the test, your doctor collects a tissue sample from the lining of your uterus (endometrium) and sends the sample to a lab for testing.
+To perform the test, your provider collects a tissue sample from the lining of your uterus (endometrium) and sends the sample to a lab for testing.
 The test can check for:

 - Uterine polyps